laninsky/Phase_hybrid_from_UCES/phasing_step/README.md

 The shell script is using bwa, gatk, samtools and R to pull out the hybrid sample (R), do a reference-guided assembly (bwa, samtools) on your cleaned *.fastq.gz reads from your hybrid, and then calling variants/phasing these (gatk), before using the "new reference" to do the process again to get the other alleles for your hybrid.

-To run this yourself you will need a file with the input settings named phasing_settings in the folder with your fasta sequences.
+To run this yourself you will need a file with the input settings named phasing_settings in the folder with your fasta sequences and the scripts.
 In this file, on each separate line in this order you will need:

 Line 1: the absolute pathway to GenomeAnalysisTK.jar e.g. /home/a499a400/bin/GenomeAnalysisTK.jar